seantomlin/seantomlin.github.io/index.md

 # Hey there!

 I'm Sean Tomlin.
-Check out [my new website!](https://www.seanmtomlin.com/)

-Check out what I've been up to over at my other website.
+Check out [my new website](https://www.seanmtomlin.com/) to see what I've been up to lately.

 [Click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to see an exciting new project!